F5Networks/f5-cloud-failover-extension/contributing/README.md

 ---
-### Reconciliation/Recovery
+## Reconciliation/Recovery

 Due to unpredictability of the cloud environment where BIG-IP clusters are running, the Cloud Failover extension must be able to recover gracefully from these failure scenarios:

+### Flapping
-- Flapping: The failover process is triggered multiple times within the period that it would normally take the initial process to fully complete (30 seconds for AWS or 3 minutes for Azure, for example).
+The failover process is triggered multiple times within the period that it would normally take the initial process to fully complete (30 seconds for AWS or 3 minutes for Azure, for example).
 This condition is seen during scheduled maintenance or a network outage where both devices are in an active state.
     - The failover trigger must run when /config/tgrefresh is triggered by the sod daemon on BIG-IP, reconciling the cloud configuration to the currently active device.
 ![diagram](images/Reconciliation.gif)

+---

+### Loss of configuration
-- Loss of configuration: The failover process is interrupted, which is possible in environments where multiple synchronous calls to cloud APIs are required (Azure and Google).
+The failover process is interrupted, which is possible in environments where multiple synchronous calls to cloud APIs are required (Azure and Google).
 Rebooting both devices in a HA pair in quick succession will result in this condition.
     - The solution must create an external source of truth from which to recover the last known good configuration state in the case of interruption.

-## Normal operation:
+#### Normal operation:
 ![diagram](images/RecoveryNormal.gif)

-## Recovering from lost configuration:
+#### Recovering from lost configuration:
 ![diagram](images/RecoveryFail.gif)

 ---